-Interest revenue - For the year ended December 31, 2021, interest revenue increased 4.3% to \$538.9 million from \$516.9 million in 2020.
+Interest revenue- For the year ended December 31, 2021, interest revenue increased 4.3% to \$538.9 million from \$516.9 million in 2020.
 The increase is primarily attributable to higher interest-earning assets, partially offset by lower interest rates.
-Please refer to "Net Interest Income - Stifel Bancorp" below for a further discussion of the changes in net interest income.
+Please refer to the Distribution of Assets, Liabilities, and Shareholders' Equity; Interest Rates and Interest Differential table below for additional information on Stifel Bancorp's average balances and interest income and expense.

-Investment banking - Investment banking, which represents sales credits for investment banking underwritings, increased 33.8% to \$48.2 million for the year ended December 31, 2021, from \$36.0 million in 2020.
+Investment banking - Investment banking increased 33.8% to \$48.2 million for the year ended December 31, 2021, from \$36.0 million in 2020.
 Please refer to "Investment banking" in the Institutional Group segment discussion for information on the changes in investment banking revenues.